 As more and more companies are moving to public clouds, we’ve been receiving an increasing number of inquiries around Oracle’s support policies.
-Specifically, companies are asking, “Will Oracle support me if I move to a public cloud?”
+Specifically, companies are asking, “Will Oracle support me if I move to a 3rd party public cloud?”
 Initially, I thought this was a strange inquiry because the answer is obviously YES.
 Oracle will support you in a non-Oracle public cloud.

 After I did some digging, however, I learned why companies are confused.
 It appears there are Oracle sales people telling their customers Oracle will not support them in the cloud.
 Think Google Cloud, AWS, Azure, etc. For purposes of this writing, I’m going to give Oracle salespeople the benefit of the doubt.
 I will assume they are not lying; they just don’t know the reality and are simply repeating what they hear at the Oracle sales water cooler.